 MRI (magnetic resonance imaging) scans

-This is similar to a CT scan but it is very noisy and can take up to two hours, so if your child needs an MRI scan he or she will probably be sedated or given a general anaesthetic.
+This is similar to a CT scan but it is very noisy and can take up to two hours, so if the child needs an MRI scan he or she will probably be sedated or given a general anaesthetic.
 An MRI scan gives us a highly detailed, multilayered picture of the brain.
 It is not always needed in the early stages of a head injury.

 ICP (intra cranial pressure) monitoring

 This detects and records electrical signals between nerve cells in the brain.
 It helps to assess brain activity and detect signs of seizures.
 An EEG can be done on the ward.
-Up to 20 leads are attached to your child's scalp using a transparent sticky gel.
+Up to 20 leads are attached to the child's scalp using a transparent sticky gel.
 The signals are transmitted to a computer that records them as waves on a sheet of paper.
 This test takes between 30 minutes and an hour.

-Your child may be attached to a ventilator, which assists their breathing.
+A child may be attached to a ventilator, which assists their breathing.
 This is often necessary following a severe head injury and also allows their body to rest and encourages the brain swelling to settle.

 Removal of blood clots